-- A seminar and screenings event hosted by the Centre for Research in Film and Audiovisual Cultures in honour of Women Over Fifty Film Festival founder and director Nuala O'Sullivan, on 5 February 2020.
-Dr Deborah Jermyn talked with Nuala O'Sullivan about how and why she established WOFFF and the work the festival does to address diversity and inclusivity in the film industry. - This Roehampton Girl Can Week: In November 2020, Sport and Active Communities arranged a number of free and engaging activities to encourage and develop women in sport, alongside the national This Girl Can campaign led by Sport England.
+- This Roehampton Girl Can Week: In November 2020, Sport and Active Communities arranged a number of free and engaging activities to encourage and develop women in sport, alongside the national This Girl Can campaign led by Sport England.
 Activities included a variety of classes and socials for women, cross all three strands of Sport and Active Communities (Sport, Gym and Play).
-Students and staff were given the chance to try new free activities, and encouraged to pursue a sporting ambition.
+Students and staff were given the chance to try new free activities and encouraged to pursue a sporting ambition.
 While the national campaign is week- long, the University promotes getting more women into sport year-round.

-LGBT+ History Month Celebrations
+LGBTQ+ History Month Celebrations

-LGBT+ History Month was celebrated in February 2020 with a range of events on and off-campus including:
+LGBTQ+ History Month was celebrated in February 2021 with a range of events on and off-campus including: